krr-up/notebook/README.md

 This notebook collects exercises to learn Answer Set Programming from Examples.

-It is part of the Answer Set Solving in Practice course of the the University of Potsdam.
+It is part of the Answer Set Solving in Practice course of the University of Potsdam.